Skip to main content

 The generation step, which follows the retrieval step, typically involves:

-1. Constructing a prompt based on the initial input the previous vector-fetched retrieval context.
+1. Constructing a prompt based on the initial input and the previous vector-fetched retrieval context.

 2. Providing this prompt to your LLM.
 This yields the final augmented output.